 Relocating to a 210-square-mile island in a relatively remote area of the Pacific is a big decision.
 Moving to Guam will likely mean a significant change in lifestyle that will ask you to adapt to completely different circumstances.

 You’ll probably turn to Google to do some research.
-Maybe you’ll be lucky enough to have friends or family who have spent time on Guam who can offer you their perspective.
+Maybe you’ll be lucky enough to have friends or family who has spent time on Guam who can offer you their perspective.

 However, in our opinion, one of the best ways to understand what it’s like to live on Guam is to do what’s called a PMV, a pre-move visit.
 During a PMV, your goal is to live like a local for a few weeks, maybe even a month.
 This stay will give you a real sense of what it’s like to actually live on Guam, as opposed to what it’s like to visit as a tourist.